(updated on 2021/01/12)

 6.2.
-Number of tickets : Licensee has access to an unlimited number of tickets
+Number of tickets : the Licensee can issue an unlimited number of tickets

 6.3.
-Support’s team will respond to tickets submitted by the Licensee within the following time frames:
+The Support team will respond to tickets submitted by the Licensee within the following time frames:

 • Within 24 hours for issues classified as Urgent priority.

-• Within 2 working days for issues classified as Standard priority.
+• Within 2 business days for issues classified as Standard priority.

 6.4.
 The following Services are covered by this Agreement;

 • Custom Requests (high consideration, see 8.6 for requests qualification)